The objective is to correctly predict the number of tricks you will take in each round in order to receive points. Highest score wins!

 - Deal a number of cards equal to the round number to each player.
 The next card turned up is trump.

 - A trick is won by the first wizard played.
-If there is no wizards, it is won by the highest trump.
+If there are no wizards, it is won by the highest trump.
 Else, it is won by the highest card of the lead suit.
 The winner of a trick leads the next trick.

 End of Game